samlawski/codecookies/express-tutorial/v1/2-1-1-folder-structure.md

 Repeat this process for all controller actions.
 Do the same thing by creating a **/controllers/simple-pages.js** file.
 This controller will hold all the general pages of our website.

->💡 **Importantt**: The order at which you write your dynamic functions matters!
+>💡 **Important**: The order at which you write your dynamic functions matters!
 Express will try to interpret routes in the order you wrote them.
 >So for example, if higher up in your code file you have a route like this: `/cookies/:slug`, `:slug` will be a dynamic parameter.
 That means **any** URL with a string following `/cookies` will be matched to **this route function**.
 This includes `/cookies/chocolate-chip`, `/cookies/hello`, but also `/cookies/new`.
 >If you want to match **all** URLs **except** for `/cookies/new`, you have to make sure to write that route function **above** `/cookies/:slug` in your code.
 >